paulrougieux/cobwood/paper/paper.md

 Many models are not open source, and limited data labeling makes model outputs difficult to reuse.

+The cob wood library addresses these structural and transparency limitations.
+It provides an open-source Python interface for organizing forest sector datasets as labelled, multi-dimensional arrays using the Xarray library.
+These arrays represent trade flows, production, and consumption with explicit country, product, and year dimensions.
+Metadata and dimension names are stored directly within datasets (both in memory and on disk) making model inputs and outputs easier to interpret and share.

-Adjacent research fields including forest management, vegetation dynamics, and life cycle analysis need estimates of future roundwood harvest and wood products consumption.
-Model transparency helps these communities determine whether existing models are suitable for specific policy questions or can be modified to simulate new drivers influencing forest products markets.
+By standardizing data representation and exposing model internals, cobwood facilitates collaboration beyond forest economics.
+Adjacent research fields such as forest management, vegetation dynamics, and life cycle analysis rely on projections of roundwood harvest and wood product consumption.
+A transparent and interoperable modelling framework enables these communities to reuse, and extend existing models to simulate new drivers and analyse new policy questions.

 # Input, output